Safety-Gymnasium: A Unified Safe Reinforcement Learning Benchmark: Details Documentation of Gymnasium-based Learning Environments

 \subsection{Constraint Specification}

 \textbf{Velocity-Constraint} consists of a series of safety tasks based on MuJoCo agents~\cite{todorov2012mujoco}.
 In these tasks, agents, such as \texttt{Ant}, \texttt{HalfCheetah}, and \texttt{Humanoid}, are trained to move faster for higher rewards, while also being imposed a velocity constraint for safety considerations.
-Formally, for an agent moving on a two-dimensional plane, the cost is calculated as $ c(s,a)=\sqrt{v^2_x+v^2_y}; $ for an agent moving along a straight line, the cost is calculated as $ c(s,a)=|v_x|, $ where $v_x$, $v_y$ are the velocities of the agent in the $x$ and $y$ directions respectively.
+Formally, for an agent moving on a two-dimensional plane, the velocity is calculated as $ v(s,a)=\sqrt{v^2_x+v^2_y}; $ for an agent moving along a straight line, the velocity is calculated as $ v(s,a)=|v_x|, $ where $v_x$, $v_y$ are the velocities of the agent in the $x$ and $y$ directions respectively.
+Then, $cost(s,a) = [v(s,a) > v_{limit}],$ Here, $[P]$ denotes a notation where the value is $1$ if the proposition $P$ is true, and $0$ otherwise.

 \textbf{Pillars} are employed to represent large cylindrical obstacles within the environment.
 In the general setting, contact with a pillar incurs costs.

 \textbf{Hazards} are utilized to model areas within the environment that pose a risk, resulting in costs when an agent enters such areas.